Vyral/brett-jennings/_posts/2024-10-29-should-i-consider-an-investor-offer.md

 ---
 layout: post
-title: Should I Consider a Lowball Investor Offer?
+title: Should I Consider an Investor Offer?
 date: 2024-10-29 05:00:00
 excerpt: >-
-  A lot of homeowners are confused about why they’d ever accept a lowball investor offer, but they provide maximum convenience in exchange for the discount.
+  A lot of homeowners are confused about why they’d ever accept a low investor offer, but they provide maximum convenience in exchange for the discount.
 enclosure:
 pullquote: Investors offer maximum convenience in exchange for a lower price.
 enclosure_type: video/mp4